 In 1993 I took another break, travelling to northern Iraq, where my time was spent drinking tea with Iraqi Kurds and listening to their traumatic stories.
 The natural beauty of Kurdistan and the raw warmth of its battered people touched me deeply.
 My book Sweet Tea with Cardamom: a Journey through Iraqi Kurdistan was published by Pandora/Harper Collins in 1997.

 From 1995 to 1997 I was able to combine working part time as a child protection lawyer with taking a Masters in Middle East Studies at the School of Oriental and African Studies, pursuing my interests in Middle East history and politics and Arabic language.
 I made my first visit to Lebanon in 1999.
-Lebanon had intrigued me for many years, due to its sectarian complexity, its history of recent bloodshed and its significance in the Arab-Israeli conflict.
-After a couple of weeks walking in the gorges of northern Mount Lebanon, I formulated the questions which would be at the heart of The Curtain Maker of Beirut: Conversations with the Lebanese; but the book’s gestation was to be long and slow.
+The country had intrigued me for many years, due to its sectarian complexity, its history of recent bloodshed and its significance in the Arab-Israeli conflict.
+While walking in the gorges of northern Mount Lebanon, I formulated the questions which would be at the heart of The Curtain Maker of Beirut: Conversations with the Lebanese; but the book’s gestation was long and slow.

-Over the last couple of years, the war in Syria and the arrival of large numbers of Syrian and Iraqi refugees in Europe have brought my attention back to the Middle East.
-In the spring of 2016 I revived my Arabic language and spent time as a volunteer in a refugee camp in northern Greece.
+In 2015-16, the war in Syria and the arrival of large numbers of refugees in Europe brought my attention back to the Middle East.
+In the spring of 2016 I revived my Arabic and spent time as a volunteer in a refugee camp in northern Greece.
 The experiences I had there inspired me to write Hara Hotel: A Tale of Syrian Refugees in Greece, in which I interweave a chronicle of everyday life in the camp with the personal story of one refugee, and my attempt to understand the political and historic factors driving the war.
 Hara Hotel was published by Verso in 2018.